anarkrypto/delegated-PoW-API/README.md

 ## Configuring
 First you will need to have a node installed and synchronized.
 - Edit the worker_config.json file.
 Enter:
-	- Your Nano account where the rewards will be deposited.
+	- Your Nano Account where the rewards will be deposited.
 It must have a small amount of Nano as it will be used to register your network node within a transaction.
-	- The private key of this account (attention, do not confuse with the master seed).
+	- The Private Key of this account (attention, do not confuse with the master seed).
 Required to sign the decentralized registration transaction.
-Don't worry, the subscription is made directly from your computer and no one else will have access to it.
+Don't worry, the registration transaction signature is made directly from your computer and no one else will have access to your private keys.
-	- Your preferred representative
+	- Your preferred Representative
-	- The minimum fee you prefer for each job, represented in mNano.
-Suggestion: 0.0001
+	- The Minimum Fee you prefer for each job, represented in mNano.
+Current suggestion: 0.0001
-	- Your node address with RPC port.
+	- Your Node address with RPC port.
 Probably 127.0.0.1:7076
-	- Your worker address (can be the same as node).
+	- Your Worker Node Address (can be the same as node).
-	- Active difficulty can be ignored for now, I recommend you leaving false
+	- Active Difficulty can be ignored for now, I recommend you leaving false
-	- max multiplier will be the maximum PoW difficulty your worker will accept when using active difficulty in dynamic PoW
+	- Max Mltiplier will be the maximum PoW difficulty your worker will accept when using active difficulty in dynamic PoW
 	- API running Port.
 7090 by default.
 	Example: